 Modern medical advances allow doctors and medical professionals to monitor a fetus carefully both throughout a pregnancy and during the labor and delivery process.
 This monitoring can be crucial to detecting any problems that occur prior to birth and, in many cases, gives your medical team an opportunity to prevent any fetal injuries that might occur prior to birth or during the delivery itself.
 When your medical team fails to recognize or act upon signs that the fetus is not developing properly or is in distress, that failure may cause your child to suffer injuries that may have been entirely preventable with appropriate fetal care and monitoring.
+Contact our Florida fetal injury lawyers today for a free initial consultation.

 At Gonzalez & Cartwright, P.A., our experienced medical malpractice lawyers understand how devastating it can be to receive news that your child suffered an injury before birth.
 When that injury was caused by a medical professional’s failure to properly monitor the fetus for signs of distress, or failure to respond appropriately to signs of fetal distress, you may be entitled to financial compensation because of that individual’s negligence.
 If you have questions about pre-birth injuries sustained by your child or the treatment that you received during pregnancy or labor, contact our offices today to discuss your situation with our experienced bilingual attorneys.